aeryz/aeryz.github.io/docs/small-projects/x86_64-tcp-server.md

 *By saying assembly, I am referring to x64 assembly.*

+You can find the source code in [here](https://github.com/aeryz/Assembly-TCP-Server).

 ## Requirements

 - To understand things covered in this post, you should have at least a basic understanding of assembly.